-Energy Jobs in Alabama with H-1B Sponsorship
+Energy H-1B Sponsorship Jobs in Alabama

-Alabama's energy sector spans legacy utilities, natural gas infrastructure, and a growing grid modernization push, with major employers like Alabama Power, Southern Company, and Tennessee Valley Authority sponsoring H-1B workers across Birmingham, Huntsville, and Montgomery.
+Alabama's energy sector spans legacy utilities, natural gas infrastructure, and a growing grid modernization push, with major employers like Alabama Power, Southern Company, and Tennessee Valley Authority sponsoring H-1B visa workers across Birmingham, Huntsville, and Montgomery.
 Engineering, power systems, and environmental compliance roles drive most sponsorship activity in the state.

-See All Energy Jobs
+Find Energy Jobs

 Overview

-Open Jobs114+
+Open Jobs50+

-Work Type91% On-site
+Work Type94% On-site

 Top LocationHuntsville, AL